Kozea/Radicale/DOCUMENTATION.md

 ## Architecture

-Radicale is a really small piece of software, but understanding it is not as easy as it seems.
+Radicale is a small piece of software, but understanding it is not as easy as it seems.
 But don't worry, reading this short section is enough to understand what a CalDAV/CardDAV server is, and how Radicale's code is organized.